Guuzen/events/src/Infrastructure/ResComposer/README.md

 ## Overview
 This is a library which goal is to simplify arrays (**resources** in terms of library) joins from different data sources (databases, APIs, etc).

-There is two resource types in one relationship:
+There is two resource types in context of one relationship:

 **related resource** - will be joined to main resource.